 Herding cats.
 Lack of management support.
 Not my job.
 A distraction.

-So much governance behavior can be described as a “people problem,” where disagreement and distraction are blamed for the failure to achieve the levels of data quality that purported matter to the business.
+So much governance behavior can be described as a “people problem,” where disagreement and distraction are blamed for the failure to achieve the levels of data quality that are purported to matter to the business.
 Certainly compliance issues should be less thorny when employees have sufficient education, supervisory support (and compassion), and an attitude aligned with business priorities.
-But here’s the thing: When governance activities are perceived as hard, the people problem isn’t solvable.
+But here’s the thing: When governance activities are perceived as hard, or not valuable, the people problem isn’t solvable.

-Focus instead on the environment by restricting the possibility of noncompliant behavior.
-Idiot-proof the working context, and make it really hard for your employees to look like idiots.
-Just as you can reduce head-on vehicle collisions by converting two-way streets into one-way streets, you can prevent human-caused “data accidents” using any number of semi-automatic error-avoidance techniques like input validation, controlled vocabularies, and auto-classification.
+One helpful approach is to actually make it difficult for your employees to go wrong when they are doing their part.
+Make the job as easy as possible.
+Just as you can reduce head-on vehicle collisions by converting two-way streets into one-way streets, you can prevent human-caused “data accidents” using any number of semi-automatic error-avoidance techniques.

 Input validation, for example, prevents the system from accepting data that is not formatted correctly (“please enter a valid date”).
 Using controlled vocabularies allows for multiple versions of a term to be turned into a single preferred term, thereby unifying the terminology used throughout the enterprise.
 With auto-classification, unstructured data can be analyzed and then, based on either a set of rules or statistical results, the contents can be automatically assigned to categories.
 All three of these techniques can make it easier for your employees to be in compliance with data governance policies, reducing the risk of going astray, and reducing the stress on your employees at the same time.

 Governance lies at the root of any successful digital transformation.
 Our ebook: Data Governance and Digital Transformation provides insights on how to develop the strategic, tactical, and advisory layers of a governance framework.